 Is Gigabit LTE the Same as LTE-Advanced Pro?

 According to GSA, any network delivering download speeds of 1Gbps or greater in commercial services is considered Gigabit LTE, but Gigabit LTE is not necessarily LTE-Advanced Pro unless it also meets the wider requirements set out in 3GPP’s Releases 13 and 14.

 Similarly, an LTE-Advanced Pro network could offer Gigabit speeds via CAT 16 and 18 LTE, but it isn’t a requirement as it also includes CAT 12 which delivers 600Mbps.
 So sometimes a network can be both, but they have different requirements for classification.

 Gigabit LTE Solutions from Westbase.io and Cradlepoint

-Announced a few weeks ago, with stock due to hit Westbase.io’s shelves mid-September, Cradlepoint’s Gigabit LTE series of NetCloud Solutions will be the first to deliver Gbps capabilities over cellular in our leading portfolio.
+Available to order now, Cradlepoint’s Gigabit LTE NetCloud Solutions are the first to deliver Gbps capabilities over cellular in our leading portfolio.

 Westbase.io is the leading Cradlepoint UK and European distributor.
 We work with our channel to deploy 4G LTE solutions across branch, mobile and IoT applications.
-For more information about our “What Is Gigabit LTE?” article, or to place your pre-order for the new Cradlepoint Gigabit LTE solutions today, contact us now on +44 (0) 1291 437 567 or firstname.lastname@example.org.
+For more information about our “What Is Gigabit LTE?” article, or to place your order for Cradlepoint Gigabit LTE solutions today, contact us now on +44 (0) 1291 437 567 or email@example.com.